 Welsh Liberal Democrats have also promoted the civic role of educational institutions, encouraging all Universities in Wales to become Living Wage employers.
-Kirsty said:

 “Universities’ commitment to a civic mission requires reach beyond campus and into their host communities.
 This is not restricted to teaching and research and widening access.
 It should be demonstrated in how they value their staff and students, and be an example of a progressive and fair employer.”

 All Welsh Universities have since agreed to become living wage employers.